carlos-urena/figs-gen/README.md

+# figs-gen

-# Procedurally generated PDF figures for Computer Graphics courses
+## Procedurally generated PDF figures for Computer Graphics courses

 This repository contains C++ source code which is used to generate LaTex source, which, in turn is compiled onto PDF files.